GreatJakes/styled-components-themer/README.md

     }
 }

 // .component-class > a { color: blue; }
 ```

 Just like with modifier classes above, if you need to define styles for multiple child selectors, make the child property an array.
+The selector property can also be an array if you want to apply the same styles across multiple selectors.

 ### Browser-specific CSS
 You can target specific browsers.